Aria1903/SEPUTARKOPI.BLOG/README.md

 ## Code of Conduct

 In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).

-If you discover a security vulnerability within this package, please send an e-mail to the creator, Caen De Silva, via [caen@desilva.se](mailto:caen@desilva.se).

 All security vulnerabilities will be promptly addressed.